NodeBB/nodebb-english/plugins/create.rst

 * ``method``, the method called in your plugin
 * ``priority``, the relative priority of the method when it is eventually called (default: 10)

+The ``scripts`` property is an array containing files that will be compiled into the minified javascript payload served to users.

+The ``acpScripts`` property is similar to ``scripts``, except these files are compiled into the minified payload served in the Admin Control Panel (ACP)

 The ``languages`` property is optional, which allows you to set up your own internationalization for your plugin (or theme).
 Set up a similar directory structure as core, for example: ``language/en_GB/myplugin.json``.

+The ``templates`` property is optional, and allows you to define a folder that contains template files to be loaded into NodeBB.
+Set up a similar directory structure as core, for example: ``partials/topic/post.tpl``.

+The ``nbbpm`` property is an object containing NodeBB package manager info.

 Writing the plugin library
 ------------------